Teuton Systems PC

 Does Linux spy on me like Windows does?

-No, it doesn't.
-Windows collects mandatory ”diagnostic data” - hardware information, system events, error reports and usage patterns - which cannot be completely disabled.
-With Windows 11, telemetry has been further extended with AI capabilities and Copilot.
+No. Windows collects mandatory "diagnostic data" – hardware information, system events, error reports, and usage patterns – which cannot be completely disabled.
+With Windows 11, telemetry has been further expanded with AI features and Copilot.
 Most Linux distributions collect zero telemetry data by default.
-Since the code is open-source, hidden tracking features would be immediately detected and exposed by the community.
-Important to note: The Linux operating system itself does not track you, but applications you install (e.g. Chrome, Discord) can still collect data - that's why we recommend privacy-friendly alternatives like Brave.
+As the code is open source, hidden tracking features would be immediately discovered and exposed by the community.
+Important to note: the Linux operating system itself does not track you, but applications you install (e.g. Chrome, Discord) may still collect data – which is why we recommend privacy-friendly alternatives like Brave.

 Do I need antivirus software?